-Amid pumping failures, New Orleans readies as Harvey churns in the Gulf
+New Orleans braces for possible Harvey floods

 (CNN)As Hurricane Harvey takes aim at Texas, people in New Orleans are bracing for 10 inches of rain or more starting Sunday and continuing into early next week.

-The daunting forecast comes just weeks after strong storms overwhelmed the city's unique drainage system, leading to flooding at a couple hundred properties and exposing critical deficiencies among 100 large pumps that drain many neighborhoods.
+The daunting forecast comes just weeks after strong storms overwhelmed the city's unique drainage system, leading to flooding at a couple of hundred properties and exposing critical deficiencies among 100 large pumps that drain many neighborhoods.

-Days later, a key turbine that helps generate an uncommon frequency of electricity needed run the city's oldest, most powerful pumps caught fire, leaving just one of five power turbines in working order.
+Days later, a key turbine that helps generate an uncommon frequency of electricity needed to run the city's oldest, most powerful pumps caught fire, leaving just one of five power turbines in working order.

-While some repairs have been completed, "we remain in a state of diminished draining capacity until more of our turbines and pumps are fully restored," Mayor Mitch Landrieu said Thursday morning.
-"We're in a more vulnerable space than we should be in. ...
-We're getting a threat at a time when we're not in our strongest position."

-Should New Orleans "get stuck in rain bands" if Harvey stalls over land, the projected rainfall could spike to as much as 20 inches over the early part of the week, Landrieu said, citing his latest briefing by the National Weather Service.

-High-water vehicles, boats and barricades were in place Thursday in case of dangerous flooding, Landrieu said.
+Mayor Mitch Landrieu detailed the progress of the repairs on the drainage system Friday afternoon.
+He said he believed the city's sewage system could handle the forecast of 5 to 10 inches of rain, but urged caution.

+"While it is a fact the drainage capacity has improved since August 5th, we remain in a state of diminished draining capacity," he said.
+"However, (if) this weather system strengthens and produces as much rainfall as the National Weather Service predicts, we could see some localized flooding, even if our drainage system was at full capacity."

+Additionally, the New Orleans Police Department, Fire Department and Emergency Medical Services have 24 high-water vehicles and 39 boats strategically staged throughout the city, Landrieu said.
+Barricades have been placed in flood-prone areas to keep drivers from venturing into high waters.

 New Orleans remains under a state of emergency, which Louisiana Gov. John Bel Edwards declared in response to the flooding and the turbine failure in early August.

 Because of New Orleans' unusual topography -- with many areas below sea level and protected by levees -- pumps in every neighborhood must suck rainwater through storm drains and canals and push it into a nearby lake or other water bodies.
 In most other cities, gravity does that work.

-Fifteen drainage pumps still were out of service as of Monday night, according to the most recent records posted online by the city-owned Sewerage & Water Board.
-Of those, six pumps were relatively small and located in newer sections of the city where flooding weeks ago was not a problem.
+According to the most recent records posted online by the city-owned Sewerage & Water Board and a city spokeswoman, six of those pumps were relatively small and located in newer sections of the city where flooding weeks ago was not a problem.
 Another six were among the system's 20 so-called "constant duty" pumps, which are also small and work to clear the streets of runoff from lawn watering and other daily water usage.

-The three major pumps that remained out of service all were located at an enormous pump station in the city's Lakeview neighborhood.
-Without those pumps, the capacity of that station, which serves a heavily populated swath along the city's western edge and a large section of neighboring Jefferson Parish, remained reduced by about a third.
+The two major pumps that remained out of service all were located at an enormous pump station in the city's Lakeview neighborhood.
+Without those pumps, the capacity of that station, which serves a heavily populated swath along the city's western edge and a large section of neighboring Jefferson Parish, remained reduced by about a quarter.

+While the city's drainage system remains impaired, Landrieu noted Thursday that even at its maximum design capacity, the pumps only can drain 1 inch of water in the first hour of a storm and a half-inch each subsequent hour.
+That means a deluge would predictably cause temporary localized flooding, an outcome most residents expect.

 The turbine that broke August 9 has been brought back online, and officials said they have "mobilized 26 backup generators" in case of another power failure.